 Potential Charger Issues

-Some users have complained that the charger gives off a strange smell when charging.
-This hasn’t happened with all, but it is something to keep in mind.
+Some users have complained that the charger gives off a strange odor when charging the battery.
+This apparently doesn’t affect every unit but it is something to be aware of.

 Product Specs